Debra Hill: Career

-In 1978, she and director Carpenter co-wrote the horror movie Halloween.
-Following its success, Hill and Carpenter worked together on Halloween II (1981) and Halloween III: Season of the Witch (1982).
-Their other credits together include: The Fog (1980), Escape from New York (1981) and its sequel, Escape from L.A.
-(1996).
-In 1986, Hill formed an independent production company with her friend Lynda Obst.
+Citing a desire to move away from horror, Hill began producing suspense and comedy films.
+Independently, she produced The Dead Zone (1983), Head Office (1985), and Clue (1985).
+In 1986, she formed an independent production company with her friend Lynda Obst.
 Together, they produced Adventures in Babysitting, Heartbreak Hotel, and The Fisher King.
 In 1988, she entered a contract with Walt Disney Pictures under which she produced Gross Anatomy, short films for the Walt Disney theme park, and an NBC special for Disneyland's 35th anniversary.
-She also produced The Dead Zone (1983), Head Office (1985), and Clue (1985).

-She was honored by Women in Film in 2003 with the Crystal Award.
-She recalled the transition from being called "sweetheart" and "darling" in her early years as a producer to the respectful "ma'am" many years later on the DVD commentary for Escape From New York with production designer Joe Alves.
+Hill recalled the transition over the course of her career from being called "sweetheart" and "darling" in her early years as a producer to the respectful "ma'am" many years later on the DVD commentary for Escape From New York with production designer Joe Alves.
+In 2003, she was honored by Women in Film with the Crystal Award.
+In her acceptance speech, Hill said, “I want every producer, studio executive, and agent in this room to include me in their directors list, along with the women who have come before me and the women directors who will come after me.”

-Hill helped support talent in the film industry, and a number of Hill's associates went on to later success in film.
+Hill was noted for supporting emerging talent in the film industry, and a number of Hill's associates went on to later success in film.
 For example, James Cameron, the filmmaker, once worked for Hill in the visual effects department.
 Jeffrey Chernov was Hill's second assistant director and went on to become an executive producer of Black Panther.
+As a producer, Hill produced the directorial debut works of Christopher Columbus, Antonio Banderas, and Jonathan Lynn.
+Producers Stacey Sher, Gale Anne Hurd, and KNB EFX Group have all credited Hill with helping to establish their careers.

+Additional contributions to the film industry included serving on the jury at the Sundance Film Festival and on the executive producer committee for the Academy of Motion Pictures, Arts and Sciences.
 Friends and colleagues commented that Hill became frustrated with the film industry in that the industry did not welcome more women as directors.
-Even with the lack of support, Hill persisted with her work.

-Health and death
+Personal life

 Hill was diagnosed with colon cancer in February 2004.
 Despite her diagnosis and eventual amputation of her legs, Hill continued to work on several projects.
 She worked with John Carpenter and actor Kurt Russell on a comic adaptation of the Snake Plissken character, as well as a proposed Snake Plissken video game.

+Death

 In 2005, Hill reunited with Carpenter to produce the remake of The Fog and was working on the Oliver Stone film World Trade Center when she died of cancer on March 7, 2005.
 After her death, Carpenter told the Associated Press that working with Hill was "one of the greatest experiences of my life – she had a passion for not just movies about women or women's ideas but films for everybody".